Category Archives: APPTENTIVE

 Customer Love Summit

 I participated in a company Hackathon.
-Using the new WEB SDK, I proposed an IoT device using hardware buttons (GPIO ports) connected to a Raspberry Pie OS.
-I conceptualized, designed, and built a responsive web app to complete the project.
+Using the new Web SDK, I conceptualized, designed, and built a responsive web app to complete the project.
 I called it a progressive survey using skip logic.
-A customer can iterate through various modal windows that capture the binary Yes/True, No/False feedback questions from the video game hardware buttons.
+Customers can iterate through various modal windows that use hardware buttons to capture binary Yes=True and No=False feedback questions.
+Using some of my coding skills, I used a Raspberry Pie OS and video game hardware buttons connected through GPIO ports to complete the hackathon project.

 Customer Feedback